 (*In-state students can get an even lower rate per course, if taking multiple classes; see this page for details.)

-You may switch to the regular track after completing at least 9 credits with at least 3.5 cumulative GPA.
+You may switch to the regular track after completing at least nine credits of 700-level CompSci courses or CompSt751, with at least a 3.5 cumulative GPA.
 Not all courses acceptable under the professional track may be acceptable under the regular track.

 - All CEAS courses with graduate credit with the exception of COMPST 701 and COMPST 702.